|

 to analyze how the pieces of the puzzle will fall into place

 over the next few years and make our decision accordingly”.
+Each of the serial CEOs made this

 same point.
 At this stage in their careers they start with